-The Program also measured pH levels below the Basin Plan's 6.5 - 8.5 standard unit range during wet weather at MO-OXN during Event 1 and at MO-SPA during Event 2, and above the maximum objective at MO-CAM and MO-THO during Event 3.
-The pH was also elevated at MO-CAM during dry weather (Event 6).
+The Program also measured pH levels outside of the Basin Plan's 6.5 - 8.5 standard unit range in wet weather at MO-OXN during Event 1 (pH<6.5) and in dry weather at MO-CAM (pH>8.5) during Event 6.
 Elevated pH is commonly observed during dry weather in concrete lined channels.
-No exceedances of the Basin Plan pH range objective were observed at any of the receiving water stations during the 2014/15 season.
+No exceedances of the Basin Plan pH range objective were observed at any of the receiving water stations during the 2015/16 season.
 The lack of exceedances for pH at the receiving water stations indicates that pH levels in urban runoff did not affect receiving water beneficial uses with regard to this parameter.